apache/pekko/docs/src/main/paradox/security/2017-02-10-java-serialization.md

 capabilities in the context of the JVM process that runs the ActorSystem if:

  * `JavaSerializer` is enabled (default in Akka 2.4.x)
- * and TLS is disabled *or* TLS is enabled with `akka.remote.netty.ssl.security.require-mutual-authentication = false` (which is still the default in Akka 2.4.x)
+ * and TLS is disabled *or* TLS is enabled with `pekko.remote.netty.ssl.security.require-mutual-authentication = false` (which is still the default in Akka 2.4.x)
  * or if TLS is enabled with mutual authentication and the authentication keys of a host that is allowed to connect have been compromised, an attacker gained access to a valid certificate (e.g. by compromising a node with certificates issued by the same internal PKI tree to get access of the certificate)
  * regardless of whether `untrusted` mode is enabled or not